kyma-project/test-infra/docs/how-to/how-to-create-standard-terraform-config.md

 # Standard Terraform Configuration

-This document describes the standard Terraform configurationuration that is used in the `test-infra` repository.
+This document describes the standard Terraform configuration that is used in the `test-infra` repository.

 ## Infrastructure as Code